Information for Financial Advisors

 We understand that every family has different savings and investment goals, so rather than replacing any of the methods your clients are already using, GET is designed to complement these efforts.
 By sharing your knowledge of this program with your clients, you will be expanding their range of savings options while reinforcing your reputation and commitment to helping them create the best financial portfolios that meet their families’ unique needs.
 Below are resources to help you learn more about the program and materials that you can share with your clients.

 The DreamAhead College Investment Plan is a 529 plan created by the state of Washington to help everyone in the U.S. save for qualified education expenses at eligible schools nation-wide and overseas, including registered apprenticeship programs.
 DreamAhead provides a wide range of investment options and tools to help clients save with the support of friends and family through gift contributions.

-WA529 enrollment materials can be found on our Forms page.
+GET materials can be found on our GET forms page.

 A 529 college savings plan isn't only for parents!
 Family members – including grandparents, aunts and uncles – can open a GET or DreamAhead accounts to help fund a child's future higher education AND enjoy important tax benefits.